Ghaznavid campaigns in Persia: Conflict with Sallarid dynasty

-After capture of Buyid territories, neighbouring states offered allegiance except Ibrahim b.
-Marzuban of Dailam (commonly known as Salar), ruler of Zanjan, Abhar, Sarjahān and Shahrazūr.
-For his hostility Sultan Mahmud sent a large army against him under Marzuban b.
-Hasan, who was an old rival of the Sallarid and had taken refuge with the Ghaznavids.
+After capture of Buyid territories, neighbouring states offered allegiance except Ibrahim bin Marzuban of Dailam (commonly known as Salar), ruler of Zanjan, Abhar, Sarjahān and Shahrazūr.
+For his hostility Sultan Mahmud sent a large army against him under Marzuban bin Hasan, who was an old rival of the Sallarid and had taken refuge with the Ghaznavids.
 Marzuban making an alliance with some of the Daylamite chieftains, advanced against the Salar and captured Qazwin.
 After Mahmud returned to Ghazni Salar defeating Marzuban retook Qazwin.

 Mahmud placed Masud incharge of newly conquered territories and tasked him with subduing remaining Buyid territories.
 Masud, accompanied by Marzuban, besieged the Salar at the fortified stronghold of Sarjahan.
 Masud bribed the Sallarid officers to reveal weak point of the fort.
 The Salar left with no choice engaged the besiegers in battle on 13 September 1029 but was defeated and captured.
 His son subsequently submitted, recognised the Ghaznavids and agreed to pay tribute.
 Mas'ud then moved to subdued Hamadan and Isfahan.
 The neighbouring country of Azerbaijan under Rawadid dynasty was also forced to pay tribute to Ghazni.

 Mas'ud's war with Buyids

 Campaign of Hamadan and Isfahan

-Mas'ud, after returning to Rey, continued the conquest of Buyid territories, targeting Kakuyids of Hamadan and Isfahan.
+Mas'ud, after returning to Ray, continued the conquest of Buyid territories, targeting Kakuyids of Hamadan and Isfahan.
 He captured Hamadan and then advanced to Isfahan, which he seized in January 1030 from Ala'u'd-Dawla Kakuwih, (governor of Hamadan and Isfahan) also known as Ibn Kakuwih.
-Through the Caliph’s mediation, influenced by Ala al-Dawla's kinsman Jalalu’d-Dawlah in Baghdad, Mas'ud permitted Ala al-Dawla to govern Isfahan as his deputy and tributary, contingent on an annual tribute of 20,000 dinars.
+Through the Caliph’s mediation, influenced by Ala al-Dawla's kinsman Jalalu'd-Dawlah in Baghdad, Mas'ud permitted Ala al-Dawla to govern Isfahan as his deputy and tributary, contingent on an annual tribute of 20,000 dinars.

-On 26 May 1030, Mas'ud learned of his father Sultan Mahmud’s death, prompting him to return to Rey, appoint Hasan-i-Sulaimani as governor, and march to Nishapur to secure the throne amid an anticipated succession dispute with his brother.
+On 26 May 1030, Mas'ud learned of his father Sultan Mahmud’s death, prompting him to return to Ray, appoint Hasan-i-Sulaimani as governor, and march to Nishapur to secure the throne amid an anticipated succession dispute with his brother.

-Campaign of Kerman
+Campaign of Kerman (1031–1034)

+The success in Makran encouraged Mas'ud to intervene in the Buyid province of Kerman.
+Masu'd sent envoy to caliph al-Qa'im stating his ambition to attack the Buyids.
+First capturing Oman from Makran and proceeding westwards liberating Abbasids from Buyid control further attacking the Byzantines and Fatimids.
 In 1031 AD, Ghaznavid army under Mas'ud, invaded Kirman (which was under the control of Buyids of Fars and Khuzistan) but defeated.
-In 1033 AD Mas'ud seized Buyid province of Kirman but a year later in 1034, 'Imad al-Din Abu Kalijar dispatched an army from Fars, led by his vizier Bahram b.
-Mafinna, which expelled the Ghaznavid garrison, forcing them to retreat to Nishapur.
+In 1033 AD Mas'ud seized Buyid province of Kirman but a year later in 1034, 'Imad al-Din Abu Kalijar dispatched an army from Fars, led by his vizier Bahram bin Mafinna, which expelled the Ghaznavid garrison, forcing them to retreat to Nishapur.
+The 4000 cavalry, 2500 infantry and five elephants sent in 1034 to Kerman were beaten by a Buyid relieving force of 10,000.